 You will lie on a padded table, like a bed, that will move you into and out of the scanner.
 Your body will only be in the machine as far as your waist.
 The scanner will take a series of “pictures” that we use to learn about your brain activity.
 While the machine is taking “pictures”, it will “click” and make a sound like a high pitched jackhammer.
 You will wear earplugs and headphones to block the noise and allow you to communicate with the MRI Operator.

 You must remain as still as possible while the machine is running.
-To make it easier to stay still, we will break the scan in sections of ~7 minutes each.
+To make it easier to stay still, we will break the scan into sections of ~7 minutes each.
 In between each section, you will be allowed a short break to reposition before starting the next section.
 We will also check on you periodically to make sure you are comfortable.

 You will be given a call button prior to the start of the scan that you can use to signal to the MRI Operator if you become anxious or claustrophobic.
 You are required to have the call button with you at all times during the scan.
 If you begin to feel anxious or claustrophobic during your scan, you can be removed at any time.